 As described in Table 3.12-C-6, construction of the alignment alternatives could entail handling of hazardous materials or waste within 0.25 mile of school or other educational facility.
 The Refined SR14 RSA contains 29-31 educational facilities, the SR14A RSA contains 34 educational facilities, the E1 and E1A RSAs contains 19-20, and the E2 and E2A RSAs contains 13.
 In addition, three schools are located within 0.25 mile of proposed spoil haul routes connecting tunnel portals to regional highway network: Vasquez High School, Calvary Baptist Literacy Council, and Hillery T. Broadous Elementary School.
-However, as established above, spoils removed from these portal locations would be uncontaminated and would not qualify as an 'extremely hazardous substance' as defined in PRC Section 21151.4.
+As established above, spoils removed from these portal locations would generate different quantities of potentially contaminated spoil materials consisting of Class I/II Hazardous, Designated Waste and Class III Nonhazardous, Contaminated Waste associated with PEC sites and previous industrial uses that would require extraction, transport, and safe disposal.
+However, implementation of HMW-MM#1 would limit the use of extremely hazardous materials near schools during construction in compliance with California Public Resources Code Section 21151.4, which would adequately reduce hazardous materials and waste related effects on children's health and safety.